bubsler807/site/content/Other's Fragments/herman melville - appallingly vacant as vast is the soul of a man.md

 Herman Melville, *Pierre: or, The Ambiguities*

 Discovery-as-tomb-robbing, as an act of violation as much as revelation.
-Echoes _The Whiteness of the Whale_ Chapter in Moby-Dick.
+Echoes _[[herman melville - the whiteness of the whale|The Whiteness of the Whale]]_ Chapter in Moby-Dick.